ilaylow/VR-Haptic-Gloves/README.md

 **(TBC)**

 So, the current timeline roughly looks like:
-- [] Remodel the servo hinge mechanism 3d Model and produce a sample 3d model that works for a single finger (mechanically) and get it 3d printed
+-[] Remodel the servo hinge mechanism 3d Model and produce a sample 3d model that works for a single finger (mechanically) and get it 3d printed
-- [] Once it satisfactorily works for a single finger, we repeat the process for a whole hand
-- [] Confirm that hand prototype works satisfactorily on a mechanical level
-- [] Research on how we can send values of servo rotation to computer wirelessly, design is minimalistic so avoiding wires is a plus
+-[] Once it satisfactorily works for a single finger, we repeat the process for a whole hand -[] Confirm that hand prototype works satisfactorily on a mechanical level -[] Research on how we can send values of servo rotation to computer wirelessly, design is minimalistic so avoiding wires is a plus
-- [] After methods have been tried and tested to be working, move into position tracking, likely use strapped on controllers
-- [] After hand tracking method has been decided, move into research for creating an OpenVR driver for our new prototype device.
+-[] After methods have been tried and tested to be working, move into position tracking, likely use strapped on controllers -[] After hand tracking method has been decided, move into research for creating an OpenVR driver for our new prototype device.
-- (TBC)
+-(TBC)